|

 About

-Ambassadors are airport industry practitioners who voluntarily serve as ACRP's representative, directly engaging with fellow airport practitioners and other stakeholders at industry conferences and events.
+Ambassadors are airport industry practitioners who voluntarily serve as ACRP's representatives, directly engaging with fellow airport practitioners and other stakeholders at industry conferences and events.
 They use these opportunities to disseminate ACRP's research results and encourage their implementation, engage fellow practitioners in ACRP's research process, and share information and key messages about the program.
 Ambassadors value:

 - Creating connections